-- Only use USB devices you have purchased. - O Do not plug in USB devices from anyone else. - O Do not plug any USB device you find "lying around" into your computer. - O Do not loan your USB devices to anyone.
+- Only use USB devices you have purchased. - O Do not plug in USB devices from anyone else. - NEVER plug any USB device you find "lying around" into your computer. - O Do not loan your USB devices to anyone.

 Sometimes things are not what they seem.